 What Are the Different Types of Risk Monitoring?

-Risk monitoring can be performed continually, regularly, or ad hoc.
+Risk monitoring can be performed continually, regularly or ad hoc.
 Its frequency may depend on the kind of monitoring your company must perform:

-- Mandatory risk monitoring: Companies may be legally required to monitor risk based on the vertical they operate in.
+- Mandatory risk monitoring: Companies may be legally required to monitor risk based on the industry they operate in.
 Transaction monitoring, for instance, can be considered a form of mandatory risk monitoring that banks and financial institutions must perform to remain compliant with AML regulations.

 Assessing the Level of Risk Monitoring Required